key-connect/services/docs/api/Apis/DefaultApi.md

 # **getAccountPayments**
 > BlockchainAccountPayments getAccountPayments(chainId, accountId, network, cursor)

-Gets payments for a given account on a given blockchain specified by the &#x60;chainId&#x60; parameter.

 Returns paginated list of payments.

+    Gets payments for given &#x60;accountId&#x60; on a given blockchain identified by the &#x60;chainId&#x60; parameter.
+Return the &#x60;cursor&#x60; value in the next call to get the next page.

 ### Parameters